Reactive power [VAR] and energy [VARh]

 To control the line voltage in a three-phase network you can use the calculated values from the smart-MAC D103 energy meter.

 The voltage in a Three-Phase Power connected on the "star" scheme is three vectors with a length of 220V and an angle between vectors of 120° (360°/3).
-Then the linear voltage is the difference of two vectors, which is easy to find by the cosine theorem.
+Then the line voltage is the difference of two vectors, which is easy to find by the cosine theorem.

 For example, the line voltage between the first and second phases: